tjbrailey/Website/content/music.md

 # What I'm listening to
+**DJ Sabrina the Teenage DJ**: Charmed: DJSTTDJ's 2020 record is mammoth; 33 tracks and a run time of over three hours, this record sucks you in with its layered, nostalgic, and hypnotic house beats.

 **Herbie Hancock**: Thrust: Four tracks of synthy, groovy, spacey keyboards---one of Hancock's lesser known records, but an absolute journey nonetheless.

 **Little Simz**: GREY Area: British rapper Little Simz manages to traverse the entire spectrum of emotions in her dense and rewarding 30-minute record---101 FM and Flowers are particular highlights.